natefessel/cis530project/Milestone 3/baseline.md

 For the final deliverable for this project, we will implement a seperate executable that writes a user-specified number of fake wine reviews using our adversarial screening process, as described below.

 ### Current Progress and Output
 We were able to build the LSTM generator and the LSTM discriminator.
 These models were constructed using the Keras library, and are saved in the Milestone 3 folder as "lstm_gen.h5" and "discriminator_model.h5", respectively.
+Our base discriminator had a level of 67.05% accuracy on validation data.
 Once we switched the generator model from producing the next most likely word, to instead randomly selecting the next word from a probability distribution of possible words, our generated output improved greatly.
 Originally, the output was getting stuck on producing almost exclusivley highly probable stop words (for instance, outputing sequences like 'a a a a a'); the above change solved that problem in a brusk but direct way.

 To produce even higher quality outputs, we pit the generator against the discriminator (so in some way a pseudo-generative adversarial network), accepting as 'valid' wine reviews only the generated ones that the discriminator seems to think are real with a high probability.